- Selling a home involves more than just accepting the highest offer, with timing, conditions and buyer certainty all playing a big role.

 1. Get it ready

-The first thing you’d want to do before signing any paperwork or getting any photos taken is making sure the property is ready to sell.
-This means making sure you’ve finished any odd-jobs around the house you keep putting off and you’ve found some time to de-clutter your space.
-You need to show off your home to potential new owners so they see all that it has to offer.
-In turn, hopefully they give you an offer you can’t refuse.
+The first thing you’ll want to do is make sure the property is ready to sell.
+This means finishing any odd-jobs around the house and de-cluttering your space.
+You probably want to set your home up show potential new owners all that it has to offer.
+Hopefully, they give you an offer you can’t refuse in turn.

 2. Find an agent

 While you can go at it alone, most people choose to appoint a real estate agent to sell the property for them.
-When finding the right agent (which we’ll touch this next), it can be helpful to do some research.
+When finding the right agent, it can be helpful to do some research.
+Organise for a few agents to come through for an appraisal and be sure to ask about their commission rates.

 There are three main ways you can choose to sell your home: by auction, private treaty, or expression of interest.
-Before you appoint your agent, you’ll need to decide with them which avenue you’d like to pursue when selling your property.
-Again, we’ll touch on how to pick the right way to sell your home in a moment.
+We’ll touch on how to pick the right way to sell your home in a moment.

 Also read: What does a conveyancer do and do you need one?